Implement Dependency Firewall with OPA policies

 -

-Toggle the policy set to Enforced to activate it
+Toggle the policy set to Enforced to activate it.

-Step 2: Enable Dependency Firewall on Upstream Proxy
+Step 2: Enable Dependency Firewall on upstream proxy

-Now that you have a policy set configured, you'll enable Dependency Firewall on your upstream proxy registry.
+Now that you have a policy set configured, enable Dependency Firewall on your upstream proxy registry.
 You can enable it when creating a new upstream proxy or configure it on an existing one.

 Enable Dependency Firewall